Oil in the Congo Basin: A Carbon Sink Under the Hammer

 Environmental Destruction, Social Harm

 The Congo Basin is under the hammer.
-In the Democratic Republic of the Congo (DRC), an oil auction is opening up vast areas of the Congo rainforest for oil drilling.
-Across the border, in the Republic of the Congo, oil companies already hold drilling rights in the rainforest.
-If fossil fuel companies start extracting oil in the Congo Basin, the effects will resonate deep into the rainforest and around the globe.
-A Congo Basin oil spree will turn one of the world’s largest carbon sinks into a climate killer.
+In the Democratic Republic of the Congo (DRC), an oil auction opened up vast areas of the Congo rainforest for oil drilling.
+If fossil fuel companies start extracting oil in the Congo Basin, the effects would resonate deep into the rainforest and around the globe.
+A Congo Basin oil spree could turn one of the world’s largest carbon sinks into a climate killer.
 It could leave humans’ closest living relative, the bonobo, homeless.
 The mountain gorillas of the Virunga national park would once again see their home under threat.
-Oil companies are taking an economic gamble that people in the Congo forests and across the world fiercely reject.
+It would represent an economic gamble that people in Congo's forests and across the world fiercely reject.

 The Congo Rainforest Under the Hammer

 The second largest rainforest on Earth grows in the Congo Basin.14857 Thousands of different plant and animal species live here.
 Many of them cannot be found anywhere else on the planet.14859 Okapis, the so-called forest giraffes, wander through the dense rainforest.
 The closest living relatives to humans, the bonobos, climb in the trees.
-More than 98% of the bonobos’ DNA is identical to human DNA.14861 The Congo Basin is their only home.14861
+More than 98% of bonobo DNA is identical to human DNA.14861 The Congo Basin is their only home.15503

-The Congo rainforest supports the livelihoods of around 80 million people throughout Central Africa.14863 Approximately 40 million people live in the forest.14865 Among them are an estimated 500,000 indigenous people.14867 The Mbuti, Baka, Batwa and other indigenous peoples often live nomadic lives.
-They move around the rainforest several times a year.1486914867 For many of them, the forest is more than just the place where they live: it connects them with their ancestors and is their spiritual ground.14871
+The Congo rainforest supports the livelihoods of around 80 million people throughout Central Africa.14863 Approximately 40 million people live in the forest.14865 Among them are an estimated 500,000 Indigenous people.14867 The Mbuti, Baka, Batwa and other Indigenous peoples often live nomadic lives.
+They move around the rainforest several times a year.1486914867 For many of them, the forest is more than just the place where they live: it is their spiritual ground and connects them with their ancestors.14871

 Most local people have no say in the oil plans.
-A 2022 report by Congolese NGOs highlighted the concerns of local people who live in four of the oil blocks up for auction.14845 In some of these areas, hardly any roads, hospitals, schools or mobile phone networks exist.
+A 2022 report highlighted the concerns of local people who live in four of the oil blocks that were up for auction.14845 In some of these areas, hardly any roads, hospitals, schools or mobile phone networks exist.
 Many families collect their drinking water from rivers and earn an income from farming, fishing and hunting.
 They depend on healthy ecosystems and clean rivers.
-An oil spill in these areas could ruin their harvest and turn their only source of drinking water into poisonous brew.
+An oil spill in these areas could ruin their harvest and poison their only source of drinking water.
 Many people worry that the oil companies will take their land, chase them away and fuel tensions in the already conflict-ridden country.
-In the country’s only active oil block on the DRC coast, the Anglo-French company Perenco has been contaminating the soil and water with oil spills and poisoning communities with toxic gases for more than 15 years.1487314875 Villagers in the oil blocks currently up for auction fear that their home could face the same fate.14845
+In the country’s only active oil block on the DRC coast, the Anglo-French company Perenco has been contaminating soil and water with oil spills and poisoning communities with toxic gases for more than 15 years.1487314875 Villagers in the oil blocks most recently up for auction fear that their home could face the same fate.14845 Perenco initially showed interest in the Congo Basin auction, but later decided to withdraw from the original iteration.21408

 Drilling in the World’s Carbon Storehouse